 Your grandchild may call you by something other than the name you spent so much time agonizing over.
 Usually this is because the subtleties of speech take time to master, as was the case for Prince William.
 With time, your grandchild will learn how to call you by your chosen name.

 But you may also discover that your grandchild-given name is so endearing (and creative) that you adopt it as your own.
 At the least, it will be a heart-warming family memory.
-Who knows: Prince William may still call his grandmother Gary from time to time, which undoubtedly brings a big smile to both of their faces.
+Who knows: Prince William may still have called his grandmother Gary from time to time, which undoubtedly brought a big smile to both of their faces.